Based on experimentation and from looking at the language spec, I want to try to pin-down how Go packaging works.

 github.com/munckymagik/mystuff, but I would refer to its symbols using the package-name, like:

 mystuffxxx.SymbolName.
 However, the convention (unsurprisingly) is to use a package-name that matches the containing folder name.
+I see this more as an indication of how things are actually working under the hood.

 - Source files that compile to executables must contain a